ayshiff/MovieGame/README.md

 Build and tag the Docker image:
 ``` $ docker build -t movie-game . ```

+(Or pull the existing image from my [repository](https://hub.docker.com/r/ayshiff/docker-react/).

 Then, spin up the container once the build is done:
 ```bash
 $ docker run -it \